kdv24/Jr-Developer-Site/README.md

 The Storybook configuration for this project has been customized in several areas to help initial configuration.

-- Update config with reccomended Gatsby changes in `.storybook/webpack.config.js`
+- Update config with recommended Gatsby changes in `.storybook/webpack.config.js`
 - Add additional Storybook utility plugins including the knobs and viewport plugin.
 - Storybook will look for all files ending in `.stories.js` in the `src` directory and subdirectories.
 If you desire to use `jsx` extensions, this can be updated in `.storybook/config.js`